After the storm, power outages plague New England

 "This is the worst coastal erosion that I have seen," Governor Lincoln Chafee said after touring damage in Westerly.

-Central Maine Power Company reported about 88,000 customers were still without power on Tuesday afternoon.
+Central Maine Power Company reported nearly 93,000 customers were still without power early on Tuesday.

-(Additional reporting by Scott Malone in West Dover, Vermont and Zach Howard in Conway, Massachusetts; Editing by Ellen Wulfhorst and Jerry Norton)
+(Additional reporting by Scott Malone in West Dover, Vermont; Editing by Ellen Wulfhorst and Jerry Norton)